Simply said … “LET’S PAINT THIS PLACE!”

 The back yard is on the north side of the house.
 The art studio is that little wooden box on stilts.
 It had full wrap-around windows at one time with beautiful views.
 Years ago most of the windows were boarded up and the boards were left unpainted.
 Only one side, to the west still has the original windows, and they are beautiful to look out of.

-Finally, the Carriage House.
+The Carriage House could be the most fun of all.
 This building is behind the main house in the backyard.
 Believe it or not, inside it is livable, and good living at that.
 It’s a four bedroom house on top and a six door garage below that can hold up to nine cars.
 Exterior cosmetic repairs wouldn’t hurt a bit.
 The garage doors need to be cleaned up and re-fitted.
 This project would be a fun-filled adventure for some folks with the skills.
 We have high hopes for this building.
 Plenty of open shared social space in the nice two living rooms, large kitchen and dining room.
 This could be the social hang out and Seth Fun House.

 Really, the pictures do not even do it justice to convey how yucky-icky-sticky this building is in its current state.
 We need divine intervention.
 We need human intervention.
 We need you to Donate your money, time and energy to see this through to the absolute best that this can truly be.
 Please go to our Donate page to find out more about how you can make all the difference in the world by making just one building shine brightly.
 Blessings to you and thank you so much… 😀